 Moving to London is a big undertaking.
-Whether you’re a non-UK citizen or you’re moving from another UK city, there’s a whole host of things you need to know.
+Whether you’re a professional looking for co-living in London, or you’re a soon-to-be student looking for London student accommodation, there’s a whole host of things you need to know.
 From UK visas for international students, to staying safe, and house-sharing to transport, you’ll no doubt have questions.
 If you feel a little lost after deciding to move to London, this guide will help.

 Here we’ll explore everything you need to know about how to relocate and start living in London.
 Use the links below to explore a specific question or browse the article in full.

 Cosmopolitan, busy, and steeped in history, there’s nowhere quite like the UK capital.
 From ultra-modern business districts filled with skyscrapers through to old Victorian streets, London is a melting pot of communities, ethnicities and flavours.
 It’s considered one of the safest cities by the Economist Intelligence Unit and expands across several different zones and postcodes.

 Playing home to the Royal Family, Prime Minister and plenty of museums and historical sites, there’s no shortage of things to do when you’re not working.
 Expect a variety of cuisines, art and music, theatre and plenty more.
 It’s also a great spot to study and plays home to over one hundred thousand international students.
 But if moving to London is on your agenda, there’s plenty to consider, most notably whether you need a visa, where to live and how to navigate the city and access banks and healthcare.

 UK Visas for International Students and Workers

 When moving to London for work or study, it’s likely you’ll need a UK visa.
 The Gov.UK website is your best starting point for when you’re ready to apply, but first we’ll explore the most common visas for international students and workers.